"...offered limpid, pliable, steady singing of the highest order."

 In 2017, Brigell was awarded the Kristin Lewis Foundation Vocal Scholarship Competition’s grand prize: a short residency in Vienna to study with coaches and stage directors at the Wiener Staatsoper.
 In 2018, she was first runner-up in the Madame Rose Competition at Mobile Opera.
 During her formal academic studies, Naomi was awarded titled scholarships, including the Winifred and Maurice Hirsch Memorial Scholarship at the University of Houston and the prestigious Ellalou Dimmock Vocal Honors Award at Boston University.

-Naomi Brigell is currently based in Chicago, where she studies with Julia Faulkner.
+Naomi Brigell is currently based in Chicago.
 She holds a Bachelor of Music degree from Boston University and a Master of Music degree from University of Houston, both summa cum laude.